-The school broadband and online suppliers are ZEN internet and Integrity ICT.
+The school broadband and online suppliers are Integrity ICT.

-The Head teacher, Data Protection Officer and the Management Committee work together to ensure a DPA compliant framework for storing data, but which ensures that child protection is always put first, and data protection processes support careful and legal sharing of information.
+The Head teacher, Data Protection Officer and Members of the Management Committee work together to ensure a DPA compliant framework for storing data, but which ensures that child protection is always put first, and data protection processes support careful and legal sharing of information.